RTEMS/rtems-docs/cpu_supplement/sparc.rst

 - Must enable traps so window overflow and underflow conditions can be properly handled.

-- Must initialize the SPARC’s initial trap table with at least trap handlers for register window overflow and register window underflow.
+- Must initialize the SPARC's initial trap table with at least trap handlers for register window overflow and register window underflow.